SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 The next sections will provide details on the PubSub+ Helm chart, dependencies and customization options, followed by [deployment prerequisites](#deployment-prerequisites) and the actual [deployment steps](#deployment-steps).

-## PubSub+ Event Broker Deployment Considerations
+## PubSub+ Event Broker: Software Deployment Considerations

 The following diagram illustrates the template organization used for the PubSub+ Deployment chart.
 Note that the minimum is shown in this diagram to give you some background regarding the relationships and major functions.
 ![alt text](/docs/images/template_relationship.png "`pubsubplus` chart template relationship")

-The StatefulSet template controls the pods of a PubSub+ deployment.
-It also mounts the scripts from the ConfigMap and the files from the Secrets, and maps PubSub+ data directories to a storage volume through a StorageClass, if configured.
+The StatefulSet template controls the pods of a PubSub+ EBS deployment.
+It also mounts the scripts from the ConfigMap and the files from the Secrets, and maps PubSub+ EBS data directories to a storage volume through a StorageClass, if configured.
 The Service template provides the event broker services at defined ports.
-The Service-Discovery template is only used internally so pods in a PubSub+ redundancy group can communicate with each-other in an HA setting.
+The Service-Discovery template is only used internally so pods in a PubSub+ EBS redundancy group can communicate with each-other in an HA setting.

-All the `pubsubplus` chart parameters are documented in the [PubSub+ Helm Chart](/pubsubplus/README.md#configuration) reference.
+All the `pubsubplus` chart parameters are documented in the [PubSub+ EBS Helm Chart](/pubsubplus/README.md#configuration) reference.

 ### Deployment scaling

-Solace PubSub+ event broker can be vertically scaled by deploying in one of the [client connection scaling tiers](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/Scaling-Tier-Resources.htm), controlled by the `solace.size` chart parameter.
+Solace PubSub+ EBS event broker can be vertically scaled by deploying in one of the [client connection scaling tiers](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/Scaling-Tier-Resources.htm), controlled by the `solace.size` chart parameter.

-Depending on the `solace.redundancy` parameter, one PubSub+ event router pod is deployed in a single-node Standalone deployment or three pods if deploying a [High-Availability (HA) group](//docs.solace.com/Overviews/SW-Broker-Redundancy-and-Fault-Tolerance.htm).
+Depending on the `solace.redundancy` parameter, one PubSub+ EBS event router pod is deployed in a single-node Standalone deployment or three pods if deploying a [High-Availability (HA) group](//docs.solace.com/Overviews/SW-Broker-Redundancy-and-Fault-Tolerance.htm).

 Horizontal scaling is possible through [connecting multiple deployments](//docs.solace.com/Overviews/DMR-Overview.htm).